JonasGroeger/jetbrains-ppa/README.md

 If you want a package for another Jetbrains product please [create a GitHub issue](https://github.com/JonasGroeger/jetbrains-ppa/issues/new)

+## Why not use the [official snap packages](https://snapcraft.io/search?q=jetbrains)?

+Sure!
+If you like snap packages, go ahead.
+However, not all packages contained in this repository are already available as snap packages.
+And maybe you don't like snaps? :)

 ## Building the packages

 To build a package, run the `build` script with a package folder: